Advice for all

-If you are at risk of becoming homeless, you should contact us as soon as possible so that we can work with you to try and prevent this happening.
+If you're at risk of becoming homeless, you should contact us as soon as possible so that we can work with you to try and prevent this happening.

-- You have been asked to leave your accommodation by your family or friends that you have been staying with
+- have been asked to leave your accommodation by family or friends that you have been staying with

-- You have been served notice by your landlord
+- have been served notice by your landlord

-- You cannot afford your rent or your accommodation is in disrepair
+- can't afford your rent or your accommodation is in disrepair

-- Your are homeless and have nowhere to go
+- are homeless and have nowhere to go

-To access help please complete our online Housing Advice Request form through the Housing Assistance Referral Portal:
+To get help, complete our online Housing Advice Request form through the Housing Assistance Referral Portal:

-Following completion of this form a Housing Advice & Homeless Prevention Officer will contact you.
-Depending on your circumstances you may receive housing advice or be allocated an individual case Officer for further assistance.
+After completing this form, a Housing Advice & Homeless Prevention Officer will contact you.
+Depending on your circumstances you may receive housing advice or be allocated an individual case Officer for more help.